 Joan joined CalTax in February 2020 as a Technical Tax Consultant with expertise helping taxpayers navigate California’s complicated sales and use tax laws.
 She has more than 25 years of sales and use tax experience, both in the private sector and through her work as a top advisor to State Board of Equalization Member Dean Andal, who chaired the BOE and successfully implemented reforms that promote efficiency and sound tax policy.
 Her extensive experience also includes more than 18 years with PwC and KPMG, two of the “Big Four” accounting firms, and most recently running her own sales tax consulting business.

 Ben joined CalTax in November 2018.
 He tracks and analyzes tax-related litigation, and writes for CalTax Publications.
-Prior to joining CalTax, Ben worked at Valero Energy Corporation as a legal intern, where he compiled legal research and drafted memoranda.
+Prior to joining CalTax, Ben worked at Valero Energy Corporation where he compiled legal research and drafted memoranda.
 He has also previously worked as a staff accountant for Coaster Company of America, where he handled accounts payable and helped prepare various financial statements.
 Ben holds a bachelor’s degree in accountancy from the University of Illinois at Urbana-Champaign and a law degree from the University of California at Davis School of Law, where he also earned a tax law certificate.

-Dustin is a policy and communications associate and registered lobbyist at CalTax.
+Dustin is a policy advocate and registered lobbyist at CalTax.
 He has been with CalTax since January 2017 starting as a research analyst.
 In addition to representing CalTax in the Capitol, he tracks and analyzes legislation relating to tax policy, and writes for CalTax publications.
 Prior to joining CalTax, Dustin worked at a political campaign firm and a political fundraising firm where he analyzed issues and approaches to advance measures and candidates.
 Dustin, who was raised on his family’s generational ranch in Calaveras County, holds a degree in political science from the University of California at Santa Barbara.